Mani pulite: Investigations on other fronts

 In the meantime, the investigation expanded outside the political range.
 On 2 September 1993, the Milan judge Diego Curtò was arrested.
 On 21 April 1994, 80 financial regulators and 300 industry personalities were charged with corruption.
 A few days later, the secretary of Fiat admitted corruption with a letter to a newspaper.
 Media tycoon Silvio Berlusconi entered politics later that year and won the 1994 Italian general election in what many thought was a move to shield his many business concerns from possible scrutiny.
 This suspicion was reinforced on 11 February 1994, when his brother, Paolo Berlusconi, admitted to corruption crimes.
 On 29 July 1994, his brother was again arrested and immediately released.

 Lottizzazione

-The term lottizzazione, meaning the way a terrain is divided up in minor parts or lotti, came to indicate the procedure of awarding top positions in important state conglomerates, such as IRI, Enel, or Eni to political figures, or at least managers with a clear political orientation.
+The term lottizzazione, meaning allotment in the way a terrain is divided up in minor parts or lotti, came to indicate the procedure of awarding top positions in important state conglomerates, such as IRI, Enel, or Eni to political figures, or at least managers with a clear political orientation.
 This usually trickled down to lower levels, creating power centres depending on political parties that controlled a significant part of the production system.
 The available seats were usually awarded so that government parties and opposition parties like the PCI would get a share of power corresponding to their perceived influence in the government.